bitnami/containers/bitnami/git/README.md

-# Bitnami package for Git
+# Bitnami Secure Image for Git

 ## What is Git?